Frequently Asked Questions

 Reference Fields & Content Modeling

-What are reference fields in Hygraph and how do they work?
+What are reference fields in Hygraph and why are they important?

 How do I configure a many-to-many reference between products and categories?

-To set up a many-to-many reference between products and categories in Hygraph, open the Product model and add a Reference field.
-Select 'Allow only one model to be referenced' (ProductCategory), choose 'Two-way reference', and enable both 'Allow multiple Products per ProductCategory' and 'Allow multiple ProductCategories per Product'.
-This configuration lets you link products to multiple categories and vice versa, supporting flexible browsing and categorization.
-See step-by-step instructions.
+To set up a many-to-many reference between products and categories in Hygraph, select the Product model, add a Reference field, and choose 'Allow only one model to be referenced' (ProductCategory).
+Set the direction to 'Two-way reference' and enable both 'Allow multiple Products per ProductCategory' and 'Allow multiple ProductCategories per Product'.
+This configuration allows products to belong to multiple categories and categories to contain multiple products.
+Note: Many-to-many relationships can increase query complexity; monitor performance for large datasets.

-How can I add references to landing page sections in Hygraph?
+How can I link blog posts and categories to a landing page in Hygraph?

 Features & Capabilities